1 / 2

 Overview

-A biennial or short-lived perennial in the family Plantaginaceae, native to western Europe and naturalized widely across temperate regions of the world.
-In the first year, plants produce a flat basal rosette of large, soft, ovate leaves 4–12 inches (10–30 cm) long, covered in fine gray-white hairs on the undersides.
-In the second year, erect flower spikes rise 3–6 feet (90–180 cm) bearing one-sided racemes of pendulous, tubular flowers 1.5–2.5 inches (4–6 cm) long in purple, pink, rose, lavender, white, or cream, the interior typically spotted with contrasting dark purple or maroon markings.
-Flowers open from the base to the tip over 4–6 weeks.
-After flowering, plants typically set abundant seed and die.
-Self-seeding is prolific in disturbed, moist soils, and naturalized populations persist indefinitely.
-All parts are highly toxic; foxglove is the source of digitalis, a cardiac glycoside used medicinally.
-The species has naturalized in the Pacific Northwest of North America, where it colonizes roadsides and disturbed ground.
+Digitalis purpurea is a biennial or short-lived perennial reaching 3–6 feet (90–180 cm) tall in flower with a basal rosette spread of 18–24 inches (45–60 cm).
+In the first year from seed, the plant produces a flat basal rosette of large, soft, ovate leaves 4–12 inches (10–30 cm) long, covered in dense gray-white hairs on the undersides and a rough, wrinkled texture on top.
+In the second year, erect flower spikes rise 3–6 feet (90–180 cm) carrying one-sided racemes of pendulous, tubular flowers 1.5–2.5 inches (4–6 cm) long in purple, pink, rose, lavender, white, or cream; the flower interior is typically spotted with contrasting dark purple or maroon markings that serve as nectar guides for bee pollinators.
+Flowers open progressively from the base of the spike to the tip over 4–6 weeks.
+After flowering, second-year plants set abundant seed (up to 2 million seeds per mature plant) and typically die; self-sown seedlings germinate in late summer or fall and overwinter as rosettes to bloom the following year.
+All parts contain cardiac glycosides—digoxin, digitoxin, and related compounds—that are the source of the cardiac medication digitalis.
+Human fatalities from accidental ingestion have been documented in medical literature; the toxicity is genuine and not merely a mild irritant.
+The species has naturalized across temperate North America, New Zealand, and Australia, where it colonizes roadsides, clearcuts, and disturbed woodland ground.

 Native Range

 Planted in woodland gardens, cottage gardens, and naturalized settings at 18–24 inch (45–60 cm) spacing.
-Best in informal, naturalistic plantings where self-seeding can be permitted.
-Pairs well with ferns, hostas, and other shade-tolerant plants.
-The tall spikes provide strong vertical accent in June borders.
-Not suited to formal or low-maintenance plantings due to the biennial habit.How to Identify
+The species suits informal, naturalistic plantings where self-seeding can be permitted and the ephemeral biennial cycle is acceptable.
+Paired with ferns, hostas, astilbes, and other shade-tolerant perennials, the tall spikes provide strong vertical accent in June borders.
+In formal plantings where predictability matters, the biennial habit is a poor match because individual plants do not persist—replacement plantings must be installed annually.
+Pollinator value is substantial: the long tubular flowers support queen bumblebees of several species during the colony-establishment phase when workers have not yet emerged, and the spotted interiors function as visual nectar guides.How to Identify

 Appearance